Skip to main content

 10 mentions Positive Neutral Negative

 The game's atmosphere is a vibrant homage to the 80s, characterized by a fun, retro vibe filled with cringey pop culture references and nostalgic sound design.
 It combines a playful parody of martial arts and post-apocalyptic themes with over-the-top elements, creating an engaging and humorous experience reminiscent of classic NES games.
-Overall, players appreciate the game's ability to evoke fond memories while delivering a unique, goofy atmosphere.
+Overall, the atmosphere is celebrated for its ability to evoke happy memories while introducing a layer of ridiculousness.

 • “Great atmosphere, spectacular and very funny music and sound design.”